Copernicium: Chemical

 Once copernicium is ionized, its chemistry may present several differences from those of zinc, cadmium, and mercury.
 Due to the stabilization of 7s electronic orbitals and destabilization of 6d ones caused by relativistic effects, Cn2+ is likely to have a [Rn]5f146d87s2 electronic configuration, using the 6d orbitals before the 7s one, unlike its homologues.
 The fact that the 6d electrons participate more readily in chemical bonding means that once copernicium is ionized, it may behave more like a transition metal than its lighter homologues, especially in the possible +4 oxidation state.
 In aqueous solutions, copernicium may form the +2 and perhaps +4 oxidation states.
 The diatomic ion Hg_{2}^{2+}, featuring mercury in the +1 oxidation state, is well-known, but the Cn_{2}^{2+} ion is predicted to be unstable or even non-existent.
 Copernicium(II) fluoride, CnF2, should be more unstable than the analogous mercury compound, mercury(II) fluoride (HgF2), and may even decompose spontaneously into its constituent elements.
-As the most electronegative reactive element, fluorine may be the only element able to oxidise copernicium even further to the +4 and even +6 oxidation states in CnF4 and CnF6; the latter may require matrix-isolation conditions to be detected, as in the disputed detection of HgF4.
+As the most electronegative reactive element, fluorine may be the only element able to oxidize copernicium even further to the +4 and even +6 oxidation states in CnF4 and CnF6; the latter may require matrix-isolation conditions to be detected, as in the disputed detection of HgF4.
 CnF4 should be more stable than CnF2.
 In polar solvents, copernicium is predicted to preferentially form the CnF_{5}^{−} and CnF_{3}^{−} anions rather than the analogous neutral fluorides (CnF4 and CnF2, respectively), although the analogous bromide or iodide ions may be more stable towards hydrolysis in aqueous solution.
 The anions CnCl_{4}^{2−} and CnBr_{4}^{2−} should also be able to exist in aqueous solution.
 The formation of thermodynamically stable copernicium(II) and (IV) fluorides would be analogous to the chemistry of xenon.
 Analogous to mercury(II) cyanide (Hg(CN)2), copernicium is expected to form a stable cyanide, Cn(CN)2.